 - A. One introductory course in political science.
-Students meeting this requirement at CSB should choose Political Science 101. - B. Mathematics 140, Elementary Statistics, or Psychology 200, Introduction to Statistical Methods in Psychological Research. - C. Political Science 300, Political Inquiry (5.0) and Political Science 380 (2.0-5.0). - D. IN ST 333, Political Philosophy. - E. At least one course in international or comparative politics, chosen from among: - Political Science 302.
+Students meeting this requirement at CSUB should choose Political Science 101. - B. Mathematics 140, Elementary Statistics, or Psychology 200, Introduction to Statistical Methods in Psychological Research. - C. Political Science 300, Political Inquiry and Political Science 380 (2.0-5.0). - D. IN ST 333, Political Philosophy. - E. At least one course in international or comparative politics, chosen from among: - Political Science 302.
 American Foreign Policy - Political Science 304.
 International Politics - Political Science 305.
 Government and Politics in Western Europe - Political Science 306.
 Government and Politics in the Soviet Union - Behavioral Science 307.
 Developing Political Systems - Political Science 308.
 Government and Politics in China - Political Science 309.
-Government and Politics in Latin America - F. At least one course in American legal institutions chosen from among: - Political Science 314.
+Government and Politics in Latin America - Political Science 322.
+Government and Politics of Japan - Political Science 323.
+Government and Politics of the Middle East - F. At least one course in American legal institutions chosen from among: - Political Science 314.
 Judicial Politics - Political Science 315.
 Civil Liberties - G. Three additional courses in political science, one of which may be lower division.
-Political Science 100, Political Science 102, and lower division transfer courses in political theory, American politics, international relations, or comparative government satisfy this requirement.
+Political Science 102, and lower division transfer courses in political theory, American politics, international relations, or comparative government satisfy this requirement.
 Activities courses, lower division internships, and other General Education courses, even those listed in Political Science, do not.
 Consult your advisor. - H. Political Science 370.
-Legal Reasoning. - J. Political Science 490, Senior Seminar in Political Science, including a senior paper that is either an empirical research paper or a philosophical inquiry reflecting the student's coursework or special interests in political science. - K. The satisfactory completion of a minor or augmented major designed to improve skills needed in the practice of law or to introduce the student to a substantive area of law in one of the three options listed below: - 1.
+Legal Reasoning. - J. Political Science 490, Senior Seminar in Political Science, including a senior paper that is either an empirical research paper or a philosophical inquiry reflecting the student's coursework or special interests in political science. - K. The satisfactory completion of a minor or augmented major designed to improve skills needed in the practice of law or to introduce the student to a substantive area of law in one of the three options listed below: 1.
 A special minor, (p.
+72).

-71). - 2.
-A minor consisting of at least 20 quarter units within a minor program designed by another discipline. - 3.
-An interdisciplinary concentration or minor in one of the especially developed areas (see "Interdisciplinary Concentrations and minors," pp. 102-103).
+2. A minor consisting of at least 20 quarter units within a minor program designed by another discipline.
+3. An interdisciplinary concentration or minor in one of the especially developed areas (see "Interdisciplinary Concentrations and minors," p.
+119).